mjordan/islandora_rest_authen/README.md

 ## Development and feedback

-Bug reports, use cases and suggestions are welcom.
+Bug reports, use cases and suggestions are welcome.
 If you want to open a pull request, please open an issue first.

 ## License